gmo114/NW_PA4/README.txt

     Note for Pox Controller: You will need to install python 2.7 for the Pox Controller to work -> sudo apt install python2.7

+Useful Commands:
+    ->sudo lsof -i :(port number)
+    Finds the pid of the process using that given port number.
+    -> sudo kill (pid)
+    Kills the process of that pid
+    ->sudo mn -c
+    Restarts the mininet env in case of an error.

 HOW TO USE TASK 1 - Custom Network Topology:
     A custom network topology that works as star topology.
     To run task 1 get in the same directory as part1.py and run with the following command